 Requirements do not include a “Global Citizenship course” , be sure to select a General Education course that also satisfies Global Citizenship.

-Recycling and Resource Management is among the largest and most rapidly growing industries in America.
+Sustainable Materials Management (SMM) is among the largest and most rapidly growing industries in America.
 As more cities and businesses develop sustainability and zero waste policies, the need increases for personnel who can properly manage resource use and recycling.
-The Recycling and Resource Management curriculum emphasizes an interdisciplinary approach, exploring recycling and resource management from a variety of perspectives and in a variety of settings.
-Core curriculum will provide students with an in-depth study of waste diversion and resource management, emphasizing cultural, community, and business applications.
-Courses cover governmental and organizational policies, practices, and procedures in waste and resource management, including best management practices and successful community and educational zero waste programs.
+The Sustainable Materials Management (SMM) curriculum emphasizes an interdisciplinary approach, exploring recycling and materials management from a variety of perspectives and in a variety of settings.
+Core curriculum will provide students with an in-depth study of waste diversion and materials management, emphasizing cultural, community, and business applications.
+Courses cover governmental and organizational policies, practices, and procedures in waste and materials management, including a circular economy, best management practices and successful community and educational zero waste programs.

 Upon completion of the program, students will: